Jontay Porter got a lifetime ban he earned, and he was caught because the system works

 Legal entities raising red flags

 There have undoubtedly been more scandals involving betting in the sports world since the Supreme Court decided in 2018 to allow states to decide whether to make sports betting legal.
-Are the scandals happening because sports betting is more prevalent, or have there always been rule breakers but they weren't being uncovered because sports betting was illegal outside of Nevada?
+Are the scandals happening because sports betting is more prevalent, or have there always been rule breakers who went unnoticed because sports betting was illegal outside of Nevada?
 Illegal bookies aren't putting out daily reports on which bets made the most money the night before, and they aren't tipping off the gaming control board or league itself when they think a professional player might be placing parlays with them.
 And illegal betting was prevalent; in 2021 the United Nations Office on Drugs and Crime estimated there was $1.7 trillion bet illegally on sports each year.

 The system might be leading to more athletes taking chances because it's more accessible than ever.
 But Porter got caught because the system ultimately works.